 Bachelor of Business Administration (BBA)

 In short, science is a door to technical or medical roles, while commerce opens doors to business and financial careers.
+Each of these paths offers solid career growth, but the choice depends on your passion.
+Think about your career goals and inclination and it will be easy to get the answer of this question: “Which is better science or commerce?”.

 Both streams have their own advantages: